-Adult Circumcision is performed on-site here at the Gentle Procedures Clinic location in Perth, WA.
+Adult Circumcision is performed on-site here at the Gentle Procedures Clinic locations in Perth, WA.
 No hospital visit or doctor’s referral is required, and all procedures are done under local anaesthesia only.

-Adult men come to our specialized circumcision clinic from across WA and beyond.
+Adult men come to our specialized circumcision clinics from across WA and beyond.

 With our combination of local anaesthetic, our quick surgical technique, and our use of skin glue, we provide a virtually pain free adult circumcision.